Lewis Polk Rutherfurd: Personal life

 On July 30, 1966, he married Janet Jennings Auchincloss (1945–1985), the daughter of stockbroker Hugh Dudley Auchincloss Jr. (1897–1976) and socialite Janet Norton Lee (1907–1989).
 Auchincloss had two half-sisters from her mother's first marriage to stockbroker John Vernou "Black Jack" Bouvier III, Jackie Kennedy and Lee Radziwill, three half-siblings from her father's previous marriages: Hugh III (born 1927), Nina (born 1935), and Thomas (born 1937), and one younger brother born to her parents, James Lee Auchincloss (born 1947).
 After their marriage, the couple moved to Hong Kong, where she later founded an overseas chapter of the League of Women Voters.
 Before her death from cancer on March 13, 1985, they had three children: Lewis Stuyvesant Rutherfurd, Andrew Hugh Auchincloss Rutherfurd, and Alexandra Rutherfurd.

-On June 10, 1989, Rutherfurd married Katharine duPont Sanger.
-Sanger was the president of Windsurfing of Sanibel, a Florida sailboard and sports clothing shop, and graduated from Wheelock College.
-Her father was a Republican state senator and president pro tem in Delaware.
-Her stepfather was the retired president and founder of Laird and Company, an investment concern in Wilmington which eventually merged with Merrill Lynch Inc., and she was the granddaughter of Lammot du Pont II.
+On June 10, 1989, Rutherfurd married Katharine du Pont Sanger.
+Sanger was the granddaughter of Lammot du Pont II.
 They divorced in 1994.